AnnieFiB/webportfolio/_posts/2025-04-17-building-a-sales-intelligence-pipeline-from-oltp-etl-to-data-insights.md

 ---
-title: "Building a Sales Intelligence Pipeline: From OLTP ETL to Data Insights"
+title: "Building a Sales Intelligence Pipeline: From Raw Data to OLTP ETL to Data Insights"
 excerpt: This case study follows the complete journey of transforming raw sales data into actionable business insights.
 It covers ETL for OLTP modeling in PostgreSQL, data cleaning in Python, and sales performance analytics to